 what are we saying?
 We're saying that this equation is true at every possible world - even in a world made of alcohol seas or one without our physics.
 We can only make sense of necessity - in this instance and in all instances - by believing in possible worlds that make our statements of necessity true.
 Without possible worlds, what is it that makes "2 + 2 equals 4" necessarily true?
 After all, it may be true in our world; though how do we know that it's true at all other possible worlds?
 We know by imagining other possible worlds (of all shapes and forms) and then we quickly realise that 2 + 2 equals 4 must be necessarily true at these worlds too.
 If 2 + 2 equals 4 were true only in our world, then it wouldn’t be necessarily true.

-Let’s be clear what Lewis believes about possible worlds.
+Let’s be clear what Lewis believed about possible worlds.

 Were they simply theoretical constructs to him?
 Or are they convenient posits which somehow solve a whole host of problematic modal issues?
 Are they fictions-for-a-purpose?
 Or, in Lewis’s own words, are they “linguistic entities”?
-The answer in all cases is: absolutely not.
-Lewis is a realist when it comes to possible worlds.
+The answer in all cases is: absolutely not!
+Lewis is a (concrete) realist when it comes to possible worlds.
 That’s what he’s famous for.
 He wanted to “be taken literally”.